Argentina must overcome own demons to beat Iceland | Malay Mail

-SOCHI, June 14 — Argentina start as hot favourites to beat Iceland in their opening World Cup Group D match on Saturday but the toughest opponent for the runners-up four years ago may be themselves rather than the tiny tournament debutants.
+SOCHI, June 15 — Argentina start as hot favourites to beat Iceland in their opening World Cup Group D match tomorrow but the toughest opponent for the runners-up four years ago may be themselves rather than the tiny tournament debutants.

 Champions in 1978 and 1986, Argentina are part of football’s elite and have in their ranks Lionel Messi, the five-times world player of the year.